Aman23000/Second-brain-ai/README.md

 - **Source Attribution**: See which documents your answers come from
 - **Persistent Storage**: Your knowledge base is saved and grows over time

+## 💡 Why I Built This

+I created this project to dive deep into RAG architecture and understand how modern AI systems work with custom knowledge bases.
+Building this taught me about vector embeddings, semantic search, document processing pipelines, and creating production-ready AI applications.
+It's a tool I actually use to manage my notes and research papers!

 ## 🏗️ Architecture

 The project uses a modern RAG architecture: